tkordysh/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  A: React JS is a javascript library developed by the dev team at Facebook designed to help build UI.
+The main problem it solves is
+     that instead of having to re-render an entire page with all of its elements after a user interacts with a specific element, React uses components and the property of state to simply alter the specific element interacted with and any side effects that interaction might trigger.
 1. Describe component state.
+    Component state is data that the component can maintain internally, which once changed will trigger an update in markup.
 1. Describe props.
+    Props is an object holding 'key: value' pairs that is passed from parent components to their children as an argument via HTML attributes.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+    Side effects are anything that affects something outside of the scope of the current function that's being executed.
+We can sync effects in a React component to changes of certain state or props by using the useEffect hook and feeding in the desired code to be run and the trigger for it.